JanHerca/urantiapedia/output/wikijs/en/article/Barry_D_Bradley/The_Fellowship_Is_Now_On_The_WWW.md

 “Please give me information on who wrote _The Urantia Book_, where it was found and in what language was the original written.”

 “I am amazed to find _The Urantia Book_ on the Interet.
 I had no idea there would be such a thing on the subject of salvation.
 I was just handed this big blue book by a friend of mine years ago with little or no attachment as to whether or not I looked at it.
 I read the life of Jesus and was taken by it literally.
 That was over five years ago.
-I would like to find a compelling reason to get back to it.” $u$
+I would like to find a compelling reason to get back to it.”